 Discover historic Southern Spain from Seville with our Authentic Andalucia breaks.
-Departing from eight regional airports around the UK, these three and four night breaks provide a taste of the real Spain and include two great excursions and lots of opportunities to explore the Andalucian capital which was recently named best city to travel to in 2018 by Lonely Planet.
+Departing from a range of regional airports around the UK, these three and four night breaks provide a taste of the real Spain and include two great excursions and lots of opportunities to explore the Andalucian capital which was recently named best city to travel to in 2018 by Lonely Planet.

 As well as a full day excursion to Jerez and Cadiz, Authentic Andalucia breaks include a Seville Discovery Ticket which will let you explore the best the city has to offer.
 With so much to see and do in Seville we’ve picked out some of the best things to do, sights to see and places to eat & drink to give you a head start in planning your trip.